 - (1) post their scores online IMMEDIATELY after the third-round games are completed, and - (2) report online semi-final game times and sites by 10:00 a.m.
-Monday May 6. - (3) Submit a team picture (digital photo is preferred) and team tournament roster to state program coordinator Dennis Victory (dv@dennisvictory.com) by Monday, May 6.
+Monday, May 5. - (3) Submit a team picture (digital photo is preferred) and team tournament roster to state program coordinator Dennis Victory (dv@dennisvictory. com) by Monday, May 5.
 Both will be available for possible use in the state finals program.

-SEMI-FINAL ROUND: Third-round winners will advance to the semi-finals May 10-11.
+SEMI-FINAL ROUND: Third-round winners will advance to the semi-finals May 9-10, except in Classes 2A and 3A which may play their semi-finals series May 8-9 if both schools agree.
+If the schools cannot agree, the default dates are May 9-10.
 Play is double elimination (best-of-three games).

 The team that traveled more times during the preceding rounds will be the host team in the semi-final round.
-If travel (number of times) in previous rounds is the same, the team on the bottom of the bracket will be the host team in the semi-final round.
+If travel (number of times) in previous rounds is the same, the team on the top of the bracket will be the host team in the semi-final round.